 The proper names Alli and Thora have distinct indices, which is understood to mean that they refer to distinct individuals.
 The pronoun she can be coindexed with either of the proper names, in which case it refers to the same individual as the name in question.
-The indexing relation is transitive such that if Alli and she are coindexed, then Thora and she are contraindexed, since Alli and Thora are contraindexed.
-Lastly, the pronoun need not be coindexed with either of the names mentioned, in which case it bears an index contraindexed with both names.
+The indexing relation is transitive such that if Alli and she are coindexed, then Thora and she are contra-indexed, since Alli and Thora are contra-indexed.
+Lastly, the pronoun need not be coindexed with either of the names mentioned, in which case it bears an index contra-indexed with both names.

-Coindexation is a symmetric relation: if A is coindexed with B, then B is coindexed with A. A variety of asymmetric representations of the antecedent-pronominal relation have also been explored (Higginbotham 1983, 1985, Dalrymple 1993, Heim 1993, Fox 2000, Safir 2004a,b, Büring 2005a,b).
+Coindexation is a symmetric relation: if A is coindexed with B, then B is coindexed with A. A variety of asymmetric representations of the antecedent-pronominal relation have also been explored (Higginbotham 1983; 1985; Dalrymple 1993; Heim 1998; Fox 2000; Safir 2004a;b; Büring 2005a;b).
 As Higginbotham (1983) points out, only an asymmetric relation actually directly captures the antecedence relation.
 This is evident if we compare the coindexation representation in (2) to Higginbotham's linking representation in (3), where the head of the arrow is at the antecedent and the tail of the arrow is at the anteceded element:

-- (2) Thora1 said she1 thought Alfred had tickled her1. - (3) a.
-Thora said she thought Alfred had tickled her. - b.
+(2) Thora1 said she1 thought Alfred had tickled her1.

+b.
 Thora said she thought Alfred had tickled her.

 The arrow notation makes it clear that the linking relation is asymmetric and represents that Thora is the antecedent of she and that she is the antecedent of her in (3b), whereas Thora is the antecedent of both she and her in (3a).
-In contrast, the coindexation in (2) does not capture whether Thora or she is the antecedent of her.
-Heim (1993) proposes a notational variant of the linking arrows, using dual indices (which she calls "inner" and "outer" indices); Büring (2005a,b) also adopts a kind of dual indexation.
+In contrast, the coindexation in (2) does not capture whether Thora or she is the antecedent of her.1 Heim (1998) proposes a notational variant of the linking arrows, using dual indices (which she calls "inner" and "outer" indices); Büring (2005a;b) also adopts a kind of dual indexation.2